pavittarx/free-genai-bootcamp-2025/lang-portal/backend/README.md

 ## API Design

-[GET]
+- The endpoints follow JSON format.
+- The API is stateless, and does not store any persistent data.
+- The API is not intended to be used by end users.
+- The API does not have any authentication or authorization.
+- The APIs should be paginated.
+- The application is not multi-user, and is not intended to be scaled.

+API Endpoints to be implemented:
-- /api/words
+- [GET] /api/words - get all words
-- /api/words/:id
+- [GET] /api/words/random - get a random word

-- /api/groups
+- [GET] /api/groups - get all groups
-- /api/groups/:id

-- /api/word-groups
-- /api/word-groups/:id
+- [GET] /api/groups/:id/words - get all words from a group
+- [GET] /api/groups/:id/words/random - get random words from a group

-- /api/study-activities
+- [GET] /api/study-activities - get all study activities
-- /api/sessions
+- [GET] /api/sessions - get all sessions details
-- /api/session-activity

-[POST]
+- [GET] /api/sessions/:id - get a single session details
+- [GET] /api/sessions/:id/activity - get session activity details

-- /api/sessions
+- [POST] /api/sessions - start or create a new session
-- /api/session-activity

-[PUT]
+- [POST] /api/sessions/:id/activity - add activity to a session

-- /api/sessions
+- [PUT] /api/sessions - update session details

-- /api/session-activity
+- [DELETE] /api/reset - clear all sessions and related data